konnected-io/konnected-security/README.md

         git clone https://github.com/konnected-io/konnected-security.git
         git clone https://github.com/nodemcu/nodemcu-firmware.git

-1. Use the build-firmware script to kick off the build.
-Provide a version string formatted as shown below.
+1. Use the build-firmware script to kick off the build - providing a semantic version command line argument as shown below.
 The build script will automatically pull down the nodeMCU docker builder, build the base firmware, create an LFS image, and build a SPIFFS file system containing the entire Konnected application.

         cd konnected-security
         ./scripts/build-firmware 2-2-99

-1. Once the build completes a folder will be created in [firmware/builds](firmware/builds) named after the version specified in the previous step.
-This folder will contain two files also named to reflect the version.
+1. Once the build completes a folder will be created in `firmware/builds` named after the version specified in the previous step.
+This folder will contain two files also reflecting the version.
    1. konnected-filesystem-0x100000-2-2-99.img
    1. konnected-firmware-2-2-99.bin

-Note: Each time you build it will remove any prior build outputs corresponding to the same version.
+*Note: Each time you build it will remove any prior build outputs corresponding to the same version.*
+*Note: Versions in this project should always be formatted `<major>-<minor>-<patch>`.*

 ### Flashing a Build
 Flashing a build is simple with the [Konnected Flashing Tool](https://help.konnected.io/support/solutions/articles/32000023470-flashing-new-konnected-firmware-software).